stalj/prg-basics/03-ControlStructures/ControlStructures.md

     operator = input ...
     ```

-1. Write a program that calculates and displays the quarter of the year for a given month number (1..12).
+1. Write a program that calculates and prints the quarter of the year for a given month number (1..12).
 Then check the program's results for the months:

     12, 10, 9, 1

     ```python
     ###
-    # Calculates and displays the quarter of the year for a given
+    # Calculates and prints the quarter of the year for a given
     # month number (1..12)
     #
     month = int(input('Enter month number (1..12): '))